Skip to main content

 @BeforeDelete()

-Fired right before we delete the record from database.
+Fired right before the record is deleted from database.
 It is fired only when removing entity or entity reference, not when deleting records by query.

 @BeforeDelete()